Warning for New Business Owners in France: Don’t Fall for “Official-Looking” Scam Letters

 Let’s be clear:

-👉 This is NOT a mandatory government fee.
+👉 These are NOT mandatory government payments.

-Institut national de la propriété industrielle and court registries (Greffe).
+- Institut national de la propriété industrielle

-They do NOT:
+Official institutions generally do NOT:

-- Send random payment requests like this
+- Send random payment requests after registration

 - Pressure you with urgent deadlines